 As explained in the First Interim Report, the Receiver identified and/or froze approximately \$11 million at various financial institutions in the United States, the United Kingdom, and Belize.
-The Receiver opened a money market account for the Receivership at ServisFirst Bank (the "Receivership Account").
-The Receiver has now deposited more than \$8.6 million of the frozen funds into this account.
-The remaining amount is almost entirely comprised of the money from Belize and the United Kingdom, as discussed below.
+The Receiver opened a money market account for the Receivership at ServisFirst Bank (the "Receivership Account").7 The Receiver has now deposited more than \$8.6 million of the frozen funds into this account.8 The remaining amount is almost entirely comprised of the money held (currently or formerly) in Belize and the United Kingdom, as discussed below.
 The Receiver will attempt to obtain as much of that money as possible and to identify any other accounts containing assets belonging to the Receivership Estate.
 A list of bank or other financial accounts organized by defendant, relief defendant, and/or affiliated entity is attached as Exhibit B.